 One of the first two priority schemes to be delivered with the initial funding is Woodland Road in Darlington.
 The route extends along Woodland Road from the Hollyhurst Road junction eastwards and then via Outram Street to Duke Street.

 Consultation on the proposals took place between 14 December 2020 and 3 February 2021.
 We received wide ranging views from local residents, businesses and key stakeholders.

 Overall there was support for the proposals, especially making the temporary 20mph speed limit on Duke Street a permanent change and reopening Winston Street West car park to off-set the proposed reduction in parking spaces on Woodland Road and Duke Street.

 We have considered all these responses and incorporated some changes to the scheme, in particular to better meet the needs of disabled people, to minimise the removal of trees, and to provide loading bays rather than on-street parking to support the businesses.

-- Duke Street Consultation layout [pdf document]
+See the revised plan for Duke Street [pdf document]